A Non-Surgical Option for Musculoskeletal Injuries

 How Does PRP Therapy Work?

 To prepare the PRP injection, blood is drawn from the patient and is spun in a centrifuge at a high speed to separate the blood into its four components: red blood cells, white blood cells, platelets, and plasma.
 Once separated, some of the plasma is removed, and the remaining plasma is mixed back in with the platelets.
 This forms a very “platelet-rich plasma” solution which is then injected into and around the point of injury, jump-starting and significantly strengthening the body’s natural healing signal.
 Because your own blood is used, there is no risk of a transmissible infection and a very low risk of allergic reaction.
+PRP works because it brings your own body’s healing factor directly to an area that would normally not receive much blood flow (non-vascular areas in the body, such as joints, tendons and ligaments)

 What Are the Expected Results?